Summary

 5 South Main Street, 1st FlWhite River Junction, VT 05001

 JAM is reimagining how we can harness the positive potential of the media arts to build community in the Upper Valley.
 Times have changed since our founding as a community access television station, and JAM is changing to meet our moment.
-Media matters more than ever, shaping our sense of self, family, community, politics and reality itself.
-Founded in 1993, CATV merged with the White River Indie Film Festival (WRIF) in 2022, moved to our new home base in downtown White River Junction, VT and created a new audio studio while expanding our services across the Upper Valley to become
+Media matters more than ever, shaping our sense of self, family, community, and democracy.
+In 2022 CATV (Community Access Television) merged with the White River Indie Film Festival (WRIF) to become JAM – Junction Arts & Media, a new model for a community media arts studio and event space in downtown White River Junction, VT serving the Upper Valley region of NH and VT and beyond.

-JAM is a multimedia playground for all ages.
+JAM is a multimedia creative space for all ages.

 JAM is a partner for participatory democracy.